irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER2.md

 **When you  operate from the keyboard**
 | operation | controller operation |
 |--------|---------|
+|When the controller is not turned on | Press the X key on your keyboard to turn it on.
-|Roaming in cyberspace | Use the arrow keys on the keyboard to move.
-Press the up arrow to move forward, the down arrow to move backward, Shift + left arrow to move left, and Shift + right arrow to move right.
+|Forward and backward (linear) and rotation (angular) | Use the arrow keys on the keyboard to move.
+Press the up arrow to move forward, the down arrow to move backward, the left arrow rotate left, and the right arrow rotate right.
-|Change Direction | Use the arrow keys on the keyboard to rotate.
-Press the left arrow to rotate left, and the right arrow to rotate right.
-|Overview (Bird’s-Eye View) | Use the arrow keys on the keyboard.
-Press the left Shift key + up arrow to ascend, and the left Shift key + down arrow to descend.
+|Emergency stop | Press the C key.
+|Release emergency stop | Shift key + C key.
-|Board the construction equipment model. | Face the construction equipment you want to board and press the V key.
-To disembark, press the B key.
+|Turn off the controller. | press the B key.